YongweiChe/Cryptocurrency-Energy-Consumption-Index-API/README.md

 Uses SQLAlchemy to to store the scraped data in a mySQL database

 ## API
-Deployed API, where you can get:
+Flask API where you can GET:
 - Coin name
 - Price
 - Network hashrate